 Senior Pet Care

-As our furry loved ones age it is important to get wellness checks every year.
-We have in-house bloodwork machines that we can use to make sure their organs are staying healthy.
-We can also monitor their heart function with electrocardiogram and blood pressure readings.
-We have medications and prescription food to aid in the fight against arthritis.
-Have an aged loved one going under anesthesia?
-No worries, we use up-to-date, geriatric-safe anesthetic.
+As our furry loved ones age, it is important to get wellness checks every year.
+We have in-house blood machines that we use to monitor the status of internal organs like the liver or kidneys.
+We can evaluate their heart function with electrocardiogram and blood pressure readings.
+We have medications and prescription foods to treat many of the conditions associated with aging.
+Is your older pet being anesthetized?
+We use up-to-date, geriatric-safe anesthetic.
 We continually monitor your pet’s heart and lung function throughout the entire procedure.

 Parasite Control

-Pets are a part of our families, and preventing parasite infestations is an important part of keeping them healthy.
+Pets are a part of our families, and preventing parasites is an important part of keeping them healthy.
 Both ectoparasites (external parasites) and endoparasites (internal parasites) can affect your pet at some point in their life.
-Ectoparasites, such as fleas and ticks, are not only a nuisance to your pet, but can transmit vector-borne diseases to humans and pets such as Bartonella (cat scratch disease, transmitted by fleas); Lyme, Anaplasmosis, Ehrlichia, and Rocky Mountain Spotted fever.
-Fleas can also cause a severe dermatologic condition for your pet resulting in very itchy, inflamed skin, due to flea allergy dermatitis.
+Ectoparasites, such as fleas and ticks, are not only a nuisance to your pet, but can transmit vector-borne diseases to humans and pets such as Bartonella (cat scratch disease, transmitted by fleas); Lyme, Anaplasmosis, Ehrlichia, and Rocky Mountain Spotted Fever.
+Fleas can also cause a severe skin condition for your pet resulting in itchy, inflamed skin, due to flea allergy dermatitis.

 Roundworms are the most prevalent endoparasite in pets.
 Others include hookworms, whipworms, and tapeworms.
 Pets are typically infected with these parasites through accidental ingestion of parasite eggs (which are microscopic) from areas that have fecal contamination from other infected animals.
 Alternatively, some parasites are acquired through ingestion of intermediate hosts such as rodents (Taenia tapeworm species; Toxocara roundworm species) or fleas (Dipyllidium tapeworm species).
 These parasites are also a health risk to humans and are considered zoonotic – meaning they can be transmitted from animals to people.
 For example, if a person accidentally ingests roundworm eggs, the larvae can migrate in the body and cause organ damage and potentially blindness.
 Hookworm larvae in the soil and grass can infect bare skin and cause a condition in people known as cutaneous larval migrans.